carlosamorales/Classes/01-HTML-Git-CSS/01-Activities/02-Stu_Command-Line/README.md

 * Which command do you use to copy or move files?

-cp it is used to copy and mv it is used to move files betweenc directories

 Use [Google](https://www.google.com) or another search engine to research this.

 ---